nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 ### 17.1 Environmental Monitoring

-Environmental monitoring provides details of the Security Servers such as operating system, memory, disk space, CPU load, running processes and installed packages, etc. The X-Road monitoring service uses several sensors to collect the data; the CertificateInfoSensor sensor produces the following security certificate-associated monitoring data:
+Environmental monitoring provides details of the Security Servers such as operating system, memory, disk space, CPU load, running processes, installed packages, X-Road version information etc.

-  * data: information about certificates associated with this Security Server
-    * certificate SHA-1 hash
-    * validity period: not before (ISO 8601 date)
-    * validity period: not after (ISO 8601 date)
-    * the type of the certificate:
-      * `AUTH_OR_SIGN` for the Security Server member certificates (for signing) and the Security Server certificate (for authentication)
-      * `INTERNAL_IS_CLIENT_TLS` for the client Information system certificates
-      * `SECURITY_SERVER_TLS` for the TLS certificate of the Security server
-      * is the certificate active (true/false)
-    * data is refreshed once per day

 It is possible to limit the environmental monitoring data set that is returned to the central monitoring client.
 The limited data set includes certificate, operating system and X-Road version information.